-undifferentiated and lacking in visual and spatial amenity.
-Without any change in uses, the opportunity remains for, at least, the simple of planting of trees to the northern landscape is typically perimeter of ovals and car parks to provide shade and spatial definition.
-With uses dominated by sports activity, the corner of the reserve, with a new play space, a covered seating / picnic area, and potentially a fitness station to supplement the existing toilet and car park.
-There is also an opportunity to introduce a community use in the north-western
+With uses dominated by sports activity, the northern landscape is typically undifferentiated and lacking in visual and spatial amenity.
+Without any change in uses, the opportunity remains for, at least, the simple of planting of trees to the perimeter of ovals and car parks to provide shade and spatial definition.

+There is also an opportunity to introduce a community use in the north-western corner of the reserve, with a new play space, a covered seating / picnic area, and potentially a fitness station to supplement the existing toilet and car park.